18F/bpa-DOL-WHD-14-c/DoLaBPA_14cDraftPWS.md

 - CPS database shall be expanded to capture all information so that WHD will get all necessary fields.
 - Work with DOL's Office of Chief Information Officer in order for the System to receive Authority to Operate.
 - Must interface with PostgreSQL and allow create, retrieve, update, and delete as appropriate for the user's permissions.
 Must allow for migration to DB2.
+- Provide an import function for existing data in CSV or similar format.

 ### Additional requirements: